matyasbohacek/synthetic-action-pose-transfer/experiments/README.md

 ## Getting Started

-1. Follow the repository-level instructions to prepare a Python environment with the required packages.
+1. Follow the repository-level instructions to set up a Python environment with the required packages.

-2. Prepare your data in designated directories for real videos, synthetic videos with a white background, and synthetic videos with an image background.
+2. Prepare your data.
+Designate separate directories for real videos, synthetic videos with a white background, and synthetic videos with an image background.

 3. Specify command-line parameters (refer to in-code documentation and docstrings) and launch the training script with `python train.py`.